Syncfusion AI Assistant

 </ItemGroup>

-1. In this example, we will load the PDF document through MVVM binding.
+1. In this example, the PDF document is loaded using MVVM binding.
 Create a new C# file named PdfViewerViewModel.cs and add the following code snippet.

 using System.Reflection;